theincredibleron/BPI-WiringPi2/README.md

 How to determine the right gpio pin?
 ------------------------------------

+*;tldr: After compiling this library you can certainly use `gpio readall` and get the gpio pin number from the 'BCM' column.
+But if you are interested in the hard way...go on;)*

 The most annoying thing if you a getting such a raspi clone, finding the right pins.
 At first you have to understand the terminology and to differentiate socket-pin, gpio pin, pin name and pin function.
 A pin on the socket of your BananaPi has